vishalxooa/vehicle/README.md

 1. Login/Signup to Heroku and navigate to new app menu located at <https://dashboard.heroku.com/new-app>.
 2. Enter a relevant app name and click `Create App`.
-3. On the next page, you will see a lot of sections about the app.
-Scroll down till you find `Deployment Method`
+3. On the next page, you will see multiple sections for the created app.
+Scroll down till you find section named `Deployment Method`
 4. Select `Github` as the deployment method.
 A new section `Connect to Github` will load below.
 5. Click on button `Connect to Github` and authorize Heroku to access your github.
+If you have already authorized Heroku with your github account, go to next step.
-6. `Connect to Github` sectin will now list all your repositories.
-Search for vehicle-manufacture-main and hit search.
+6. `Connect to Github` section will now list all your repositories.
+Inside the search box, type `vehicle-manufacture` and hit search.
-7. Once the search lods, you will see the repo listed below.
+7. Once the search loads, you will see the repo listed below.
 Click on the `Connect` button.
 8. Two sections `Automatic deploys` and `Manual deploy` will show up.
 In the `Manual deploy` section, selected the master branch and click `Deploy Branch`.
 9. Heroku will connect to github, host your app and then deploy it.
 10. Once the process is done, you will see `View` button.
 Click it to load the app in your browser and bam!
 Congratulations!!!, you will see the app hosted and accessible from your browser.